UNOMP/unified-node-open-mining-portal/README.md

 #### Planned Features

-* SuperNET Multipool API - Used by the website to display stats and information about the pool(s) on the portal's front-end website.
+* UNOMP API - Used by the website to display stats and information about the pool(s) on the portal's front-end website.
 Mostly complete.

-* Will support NXT/UNITY and all other sNET coins for payouts from multipooling capabilities

-* InstantDEX integration (still not 100% committed yet)

 * Integration of [addie.cc](http://addie.cc) usernames for multiple payout type without using a public address that may/may not work with the coin (still not 100% committed yet, see Feature #7)